School Entrance Exam

 The CAT4 (Cognitive Ability Test) is a popular entrance exam used by schools to assess pupil ability and likely future academic performance.
 The practice school entrance tests available on this site are designed to familiarize students with format, style and online delivery method used.
 Students coming to the end of secondary – from age 10 to 13 will benefit from reviewing these tests.
-Do the first CAT4 test now (Non-verbal Figure Classification).
+Try our first CAT4 test now (Non-verbal Figure Classification).

 11 Plus Practice Test

 Many secondary independent schools and grammar schools use 11+ tests as part of their admission process.
 Only pupils who gain a high score in this school entrance exam are invited for interview.
 These assessments evaluate a student’s knowledge of Mathematics and English, along with their verbal and non-verbal reasoning ability.
 It is normally administered at the end of year 5 or the beginning of year 6.
-Try a short version of the 11 plus online now (Online 11+ Test )
+Try a FREE short version of the 11 plus now (Online 11+ Test )

 IGCSE / GCSE Success

 International GCSEs / GCSEs are the first set of exams whose results will have an impact on your future.
 As parents, we need to provide direction on how to get the best grades possible.
 To this end I’ve created a 7-step process for anyone to follow – it’s simple, straightforward and all about maximizing your grades.
-Of course if you need my help its available – but if can find the time and pull up your sleeves it is very possible to do this yourself.
+Of course, if you need my help its available – but if you can find the time and pull up your sleeves it is very possible to do this yourself.
 It’s key that your child doesn’t get disadvantaged.